Get your grill ready and check out these five summer wine and food pairings for all your perfect summer sippin’.

 - Generously coat the flesh side of the salmon fillets with oil and season evenly with kosher salt and black pepper.
 Grill the salmon skin side down over direct high heat with the lid closed, for about 6-8 minutes or until the fish lightens in color, becomes firmer to the touch and you can lift the fillets off the cooking grates without them sticking.

-- Turn the salmon over, close the lid, and cook to 130°F or about 2-4 minutes for medium-rare or longer for desired doneness.
+- Turn the salmon over, close the lid, and cook to 130°F or about 2-4 minutes for medium-rare or longer for the desired doneness.
 Transfer to a platter to rest for 1-2 minutes.
 Slide the salmon skin from the fillets and serve with cucumber dill sauce.

-The Line 39 Pinot Noir has delicate aromas of strawberries, rich raspberry and cherry flavors, supple tannins that pair well with the cucumber dill grilled salmon.
+The Line 39 Pinot Noir has delicate aromas of strawberries, rich raspberry and cherry flavors, and supple tannins that pair well with the cucumber dill grilled salmon.

 Be sure to check out The Tasting Room for other pairings!